 O Sharks Bar and Grill

-For dinner one night, we enjoyed Robert Redford’s ZOOM, a classic American upscale restaurant uniquely located at the foot of Main Street in Park City.
-The building that Zoom now occupies was once the Union Pacific railroad depot!
+The building that Zoom used to operate in now occupies was once the Union Pacific railroad depot!
 This casual, yet elegant setting, preserves Park City’s pioneering roots.
-It is a part of the Sundance Resort family of fine restaurants.
-Zoom exudes a vibrant communal atmosphere where good food and conversation are celebrated.
-Zoom also serves a hand-selected list of fine wines to complement any meal.
+It was a part of the Sundance Resort family of fine restaurants but is now currently closed.

 The Pub to Flannigan’s on Main